How cancer changes you

 Gearing up for change

-While it’s normal to want to charge into change, mental health experts give trite but valuable advice: look before you leap.
+While it’s normal to want to charge into change, mental health experts give trite but valuable advice: Look before you leap.
 Use the same methods for decision making as you made about your cancer treatment — research your options, look around, get a lot of opinions.
-Don’t impulsively switch jobs — see if you can “shadow” someone in your coveted career, at least for a day or so.
+Don’t impulsively switch jobs — see if you can “shadow” someone in your coveted career, at least for a few days.
 Research the chances for advancement, or the chance to live in other parts of the country — whichever is more important to you.
-Change at a pace you’re comfortable with, but know that the urge is to go too quickly.
+Change at a pace you’re comfortable with but know that the urge is often to go too quickly.
+Also keep in mind that while your family may want to coddle you, protect you from doing too much too soon, you may need to reassure them you’re capable of — and even need — new challenges.

 Getting help with change

-If you’re a typical cancer survivor, you have a sense of “forward propulsion” that comes out of the experience, a sense that the sickness, now in the past, was perhaps one of your greatest motivators.
-And, with some patience and planning, the end of your cancer story is often a happy one, complete with more meaningful relationships on and off the job.
+If you’re a cancer survivor, you may have a sense of “forward propulsion” that comes out of the experience, a sense that the sickness, now in the past, was perhaps one of your greatest motivators.
+And, with some patience and planning, the end of your cancer story can be a happy one, complete with more meaningful relationships on and off the job.